 <This post may contain affiliate links.
 Please see my disclaimer for more information.>

 In an ideal world, people follow their dreams and pursue their passions.
-However, not everyone can succeed.
-There are might be some obstacles that force you to stop your passion.
+However, in reality, not everyone can succeed.
+There are might be obstacles that force you to stop your passion.
 At the end, all of that work and effort is wasted and you have to start all over.
 In the book, Game Changer, an incoming freshman named Teddy, who had a passion towards football, went into a coma for an unknown reason after participating in a preseason football camp.

 Teddy was a popular boy going into high school where he was recognized as the best football player in the school.
 He had scored multiple touchdowns and helped the team win many games.
 During the summer, he participated in a preseason football camp where he met fellow freshmen and Coach Bizetti.
 During the camp, he got into a coma but no one could explain what had happened to him.
 Many classmates and freshman who also went to preseason camp started a webpage just for Teddy where they prayed for him to get better.
 Throughout this book, a lot of people visited teddy but this leads to more questions about the reason of his coma and different speculations that are mixed with various emotions and feelings and the story starts to slowly unravel.